 These relaxing sounds will drown out any sudden noise that would otherwise scare your parrot awake.

-Parrots do have nightmares, but it’s difficult to tell when it’s having one until it starts thrashing about.
-The most effective thing you can do is create a quiet and relaxing sleep environment.
+Parrots have nightmares, but it’s difficult to tell when it’s having one until it starts thrashing and vocalizing.
+The best thing you can do is create a quiet and relaxing sleep environment.